ItsRudraksh/threadio/README.md

 ## **Recent Updates**

+- **Post Sharing**: Share posts directly to chat conversations with personalized messages
+- **Enhanced Notifications**: Clear all notifications with a single click
+- **Smart Notification Display**: Chat notifications are filtered when viewing the chat page
 - **Message Deletion**: Messages can now be deleted with a "This message was deleted" indicator
 - **Context Menu**: Added a 3-dot menu for message actions
 - **AI Chat Suggestions**: Type `/ai` to get context-aware message suggestions